 4.3 Conferences and trade fairs – meet spice importers personally

 There are lots of occasions to meet importers of Indian spices.
-For example, you can take a part in the international trade fair, where you might exhibit your goods, discern competitors and find potential partners.
+For example, you can take part in the international trade fair, where you might exhibit your goods, discern competitors and find potential partners.
 Don’t forget to prepare yourself before the conference – inform about your appearance, make business cards and leaflets and try to find some details about other exhibitors.

 - Angua – the largest trade fair in the world with around 165,000 visitors.
 It is organized in Germany and offers ten trade shows, where the most important food trends are performed.